 What Drives Calculations?

-A number of factors go into calculating and determining the value of a log from the mill’s point of view.
-Basically, it's a matter of factoring in total revenue, variable costs, and fixed costs in order to determine net return.
+Many considerations go into calculating the value of a log, from the mill’s perspective, which factors in total revenue, variable costs, and fixed costs, in order to determine net return.
 The Forest2Market website offers sample calculations that break down the numbers, which are generally driven by the following factors:

 - Finished products (lumber): Byproducts, residual chips, shavings, sawdust, bark/hog fuel.

 Variable Costs: Log cost, log yard (inventory) cost, sawmill operating costs, labor, drying, planning, shipping, maintenance cost.

 - Fixed costs: General and administrative costs, log procurement staff, sales staff, depreciation, interest, corporate fees.